null

 Lymphatic Herbs:

-Lymphatic herbs are botanicals that may support the lymphatic system, aiding in the removal of toxins and maintaining fluid balance.
-Examples include Cleavers (Galium aparine), used for lymphatic drainage; Red Root (Ceanothus americanus), which supports healthy lymph flow; and Burdock Root (Arctium lappa), known for gentle detoxifying effects.
+Lymphatic herbs support the lymphatic system, promoting detoxification and maintaining fluid balance.
+These plants have been a cornerstone of traditional wellness practices, particularly in protocols aimed at cleansing and renewal.
+Examples of lymphatic herbs include Cleavers (Galium aparine), known for encouraging lymphatic drainage; Red Root (Ceanothus americanus), used to support healthy lymph flow; and Burdock Root (Arctium lappa), appreciated for its detoxifying properties.

 Nervine Herbs: